fioprotocol/fio.relic/docs/deployment.md

 # FIO.Relic Deployment Guide

-The FIO.Relic Deployment Guide outlines the steps necessary to build, install and deploy a FIO Nodeos node, the FIO.Chronicle history middleware application, and PostgreSQL.
+The FIO.Relic Deployment Guide outlines the steps necessary to build, install and deploy the FIO.Chronicle history middleware application, the FIO.Chronicle persistence layer, PostgreSQL, as well as configuration for connecting to a FIO Nodeos node publishing history data via its state history API.

 While the FIO.Chronicle historical data processor is still under development, this guide contains the latest information to stand up each component of the system.